helix-collective/loki2slack/README.md

 docker-compose --project-name example_logging up -d docker-compose --project-name example_logging logs -f
 ```

 Now is a separate terminal
 ```
 ./platform/dev/loki_post.sh
 ```

 To post to Slack, configure the `platform/dev/loki2slack.cfg` with `SlackToken` and `SlackChannelId`, restart `loki2slack` container.

+Configure [Local Grafana](http://localhost:3000/?orgId=1) with `loki` as a data source named `Loki`.

+Notes:
-Note the slack token must have `chat:write` scope.
+- The slack token must have `chat:write` scope.
-So far only managed this with user token (bot token should work).
+  - So far only managed this with user token (bot token should work).
+- For links in the eventual slack message to open in the correct place the data source name must match in the `loki2slack.cfg` file.

+## Post to Slack Directly

+Can be useful to shortcut things, remove Loki for the equation and post to Slack directly.
+To do this use `loki2slack post -c <config_file> --sample-file <example>`.
+The example file must have a least two line.
+The first is the Loki link and the second the log line.
+These can be see when running tail with debug (`loki2slack tail --debug ...`).

+**TODO**
+- include an example.
+- make this easier.

 ## Build